Table of Contents

 But grind them up into – what’s the word?
 Oh…a powder -- and it’s like releasing a genie from its bottle—without the booming laughter and three wishes, of course.

-Ground flaxseeds are anti-inflammatory, fiber-rich, cholesterol-lowering, and an enemy of arteriosclerosis.
+Ground flaxseeds are fiber-rich and an enemy of arteriosclerosis.
 The lignans in flaxseeds even feed and energize the microbiotic good guys in your gut.
 When your gut is happy, your whole system sighs with relief.
 The flaxseed is a big deal.

 The Fibrous Flax Plant and Your Muscly Workout